-Dividend rates: PNX3A PNX3B 7.43% per annum 8.11% per annum Dividend payment dates: and December 18 or shall be calculated o quarterly in arrears o period based on the ayable on March 18, June 18, September 18 n each year.
-The dividends on these shares n a 30/360 day basis and shall be paid on the last day of each three-month dividend offer price calculated in respect of each share riod, as and if declared by the Parent Debt-to-equity ratio: y shall maintain a debt-to-equity ratio of 3:1 these preferred shares.
+Dividend rates: PNX3A 7.43% per annum PNX3B 8.11% per annum

+Dividend payment dates: Dividends shall be payable on March 18, June 18, September 18 and December 18 on each year.
+The dividends on these shares shall be calculated on a 30/360 day basis and shall be paid quarterly in arrears on the last day of each three-month dividend period based on the offer price calculated in respect of each share for each dividend period, as and if declared by the Parent throughout the life of these preferred shares.